YongoDavid/DEMO-2024-DECEMBER/README.md

 Amazing year soo far , december is about to round up , but lets keep putting in the work.

 DEC 24
+New Day , same grind! , its time for some morning dose.